- Develop your writing voice through weekly workshops and tutor support

 Develop your writing skills in a challenging and stimulating environment, supported by teaching staff who are published writers and experts in their field.
 Explore the dynamic relationship between creative production and critical awareness of literature for children and young adults, and discuss a range of work by established writers and consider the theoretical, social and cultural contexts of contemporary writing for children and young adults.

 This well-established programme encourages you to develop new creative work, to give and receive feedback in weekly workshops and to experiment with new forms, audiences and voices.
-The academics teaching on the programme are all professional novelists, scriptwriters, poets, critics, playwrights or non-fiction writers.
-They are supported by guests – most recently, children’s writers Marcus Sedgwick, Mark Lowery, Tanya Landman and Andrew Weale, Editorial Director Emma Layfield (Hodder), and literary agents Ella Kahn (DKW) and Jenny Savill (Andrew Nurnberg).
+The academics teaching on the programme are all professional novelists, critics, or non-fiction writers.
+They are supported by guests – most recently, children’s writers Maz Evans, Sarah Crossan and M G Leonard, Editorial Director Emma Layfield (Hodder), and literary agents Bryony Woods and Jenny Savill.

 You complete five core modules: Fiction for Children, The Writer as Researcher, The Publishing Project and two modules on independent study.
-In The Publishing Project, you develop a personal writing project to the point of submission for publication, such as the development of a publishing proposal, initial chapters and a letter to an agent or publisher.
+In The Publishing Project, you develop a personal writing project to the point of submission for publication, along with practical research and guidance on aspects such as social media, cover letters and synopses.

-You also choose one optional module from a selection including Fantastic Fiction for Children, Writing Non-fiction for Children, Contemporary Scriptwriting for Film and Television, and Advanced Contemporary Poetry.
+You also take one optional module from a selection that may include Fantastic Fiction for Children, Writing Non-fiction for Children or Picture Books.
 After the taught modules, you complete an independent study with tailored supervisory support leading to the dissertation – usually an extended piece or pieces of fiction for children amounting to 20,000 to 30,000 words.

 Many graduates of the course have gone on to become published writers – some award-winning.
 These include, most recently: Ally Sherrick, Mark Lowery, Sarah Rubin, Sarah Lean, Meaghan McIsaac and David Owen.
 Others have careers in teaching, storytelling, publishing and the arts.